 Getting started on Kickstarter has not gotten any easier after launching 10 years ago.
-You need to the right idea, resources and plan to make your next project a success.
+You need to have the right idea, resources and plan to make your next project a success.
 Remember your selling an idea as much as your product.
 How do you launch your next Kickstarter?

 Successful Kickstarter campaigns don’t just happen on launch day or out of thin air.
 The pre-launch work you do helps you build a list of potential customers who want to sign up and support your campaign.
 That is the secret of a successful Kickstarter campaign.
 They spend weeks, if not months, going out and getting emails to market to on launch day.
 Having those emails means you don’t have a launch falls flat.

 Having helped a recent client launch a new brand, we know what it takes to make your launch day a success.
 There are 4 areas you need to cover during your pre-launch work to capture emails:

 - Advertising Channels

 Let’s go into why each area is important because getting them right is the difference between making money and losing money come launch day.